DoubleDeez/MDFramework/README.md

 * Optimizations
 * Figure out a way to do replication without string compares/serializing names
 * Maybe use a large byte array buffer when serializing data instead of creating a ton of small byte[]
+* Make a test project that gives examples on using all the features that can also be used to test them for development